Nando Reis: Career with Titãs

 In 2001, he was nominated for the Multishow Brazilian Music Award for "Best solo new artist", but lost to Wanessa Camargo.

 On June 13, 2001, Titãs' guitarist Marcelo Fromer died after being rammed by a motorcycle (see Marcelo Fromer's Death).
 On December 29, he lost another friend: Cássia Eller.
 In 2002, he released Infernal, his third solo work.
 He then decided to leave Titãs on September 9, 2002, partially due to the impact both friends' deaths caused in his life, but mainly due to a "thought incompatibility".
 In a later interview, he said that he left the group also due to his will to give more attention to his solo works.
 He even proposed that the band stopped for one year after the album release.
 He also said that his isolation as a composer grew more evident in more recent albums, with more and more songs being composed just by him.
-Nowadays, Reis and Titãs are in good terms.
+Nowadays, Reis and Titãs are on good terms.

 In 2001, he produced and guest performed in Eller's Acústico MTV album, which was later nominated for 2002 Latin Grammy Award for Best Brazilian Rock Album; and won it.